 Diameter: Meaning the height of the wheels.
 It is measured in millimeters for skateboard wheels.

 Durometer: It is the degree of hardness of the wheels.
 Most wheels manufacturers use A-scale.
 This is something that needs not to dig in deep to understand.
 All you need to know is that, higher the number, harder the wheel.
 For instance, for an average skateboard wheel, A95 hardness is used while softer wheels can go as low as A70 and even lower.

 Most skateboarders feel comfortable with 52mm to 54mm with durometer 99A.
 However, choosing a specific diameter and durometer totally depends on what kind of style you enjoy while skateboarding.
 These stats make all the difference as far as quality of your ride is concerned.

 Smaller wheels are used by skateboarders who like to perform flip tricks, as they are light in weight and are nearer to the ground.
 This feature makes it easier and faster for the skateboarders to do the tricks.
 For such enthusiasts, 50-55mm skateboard wheels are best with hardness range from 97 to 101A.
-Again, Bones use special Street Tech Formula wheels and they work perfectly well for optimum performance.
+Again, Bones use individual Street Tech Formula wheels, and they work perfectly well for optimum performance.

 Both/ All Terrain

 When you are aiming to strike a balance between two extremes, you can try 52-60mm wheel size and 95-100A hardness.
 This kind of stats in wheels provides you with a balance between speed and weight.